 With these tumors, cellular differentiation is not sufficient for the tumor to be categorized into serous, mucinous or other specified subtypes.
 Pure undi...

 A unicornuate uterus or unicornis unicollis is a type of Müllerian duct anomaly (class II) characterized by a banana-shaped uterus usually draining into a single Fallopian tube.

 This type can account for ~10% (range 6-13%) of uterine anomalies and infertility is seen in ~12.5% (ra...

 Urethral agenesis (or urethral atresia) refers to a situation where there is a congenital absence of the urethra.
 It can be a cause of fetal obstructive uropathy.

 May show a dilate...

-Urethral diverticulum, or urethrocoele, is a focal outpouching of the urethra.
-It should not be confused with a ureterocoele of the distal ureter.
+Urethral diverticula, or urethroceles, are focal outpouchings of the urethra.
+They should not be confused with a ureterocele of the distal ureter.